 That allows it to securely store all user data, including Social Security numbers, linked checking account numbers, and Grain transactions.

 “Our chief technology officer is an MIT grad with a background in electrical engineering and computer science,” Joseph said.
-“We’re always making sure we’re on top of fraud management solutions to protect us, our banking partners, and our customers.”
+“We’re always ensuring we’re on top of fraud management solutions to protect us, our banking partners, and our customers.”

 Grain also alleviates compliance concerns through proactive outreach to regulators, ensuring its workflows and processes mesh with bank security imperatives.

-Grain also earns user trust by charging the same low APR to all users rather than basing interest rates on a notion of creditworthiness as determined by the bureaus.
+Grain also earns user trust by charging the same low APR to all users rather than basing interest rates on creditworthiness as determined by the bureaus.

 “That’s different from what you usually see.
-We’re not going to penalize you because of what you earn,” Joseph said.
+We’re not penalizing you because of what you earn,” Joseph said.
 “In deciding to stick with one APR, our objective is to show that if we ever increase it, it will only be because we’re providing more value to the customer.
 Our customers appreciate that level of transparency.”

 Grain: Strengthening Local Banks and Credit Unions

-The Grain app encourages users by updating their credit score on a monthly basis and displaying it prominently.
+The Grain app encourages users by updating their credit score every month and displaying it prominently.
 The app also includes a tool for monitoring credit utilization in real time to help users stay under the 30% rate that signals responsible credit use to the bureaus.

 “Traditional credit card companies will overextend you because they know people are susceptible to overspending,” Joseph said.
 “We try to strike the right balance.
-So, when you withdraw on the app, a notification encourages you to maintain that 30% ratio or below to continuously improve your score.”
+So, when you withdraw on the app, a notification encourages you to maintain that 30% ratio or below to improve your score continuously.”

-Grain keeps the fine print to an absolute minimum, opting for a targeted communications approach that provides information necessary for the task at hand.
+Grain keeps the fine print to an absolute minimum, opting for a targeted communications approach that provides information necessary for the task.

 “We try to tie information to the intent or action you’re taking on the product,” Joseph said.
 “That smaller amount of information is more digestible to users, and they can retain it much easier.”